 When in use, the Print PDF Document action takes one printer seat from your license quota.
-Read the NiceLabel labeling document for more information on licensing.
+Read the NiceLabel licensing document for more information on licensing.

 - Name: allows you to define a custom action name.
 This makes actions easily recognizable on the solution's list of actions.
-By default, action name is taken from its type. - Description: custom information about the action.
-Enter a description to explain purpose and role of action in a solution.
+By default, the action name is taken from its type. - Description: custom information about the action.
+Enter a description to explain the purpose and role of action in a solution. - Action type: read-only information about the selected action type.